Tracing the Roots of the Coastal Guardian Watchmen

 In his presentation, Gold described his inspiration for making that lonely trip, and for choosing to live for years so far away from friends and family.
 “When I got to Skung Gwaii, I was welcomed by the spirits of the ancestors, kids and adults,” he recounted.
 “I could not believe how good that felt to me, so I stayed.
 I stood up and turned to see the vigorous forest growth claiming the village.
 I quickly made a shoreline fire and gave a silent prayer, ‘I am only here for a short time to do you honor and if I make a mistake, please forgive me.’”

-Join us for more CFN Anniversary stories at our new anniversary webpage, and on Facebook, Instagram and Twitter.
+Enjoy more CFN stories on Facebook, Instagram and Twitter.